-And no, I don’t think all real-estate agents will go away.
-I just think there will be less of them.
-And the way they are compensated will change or be less than current state (6%).
+And no, I don’t think all real estate agents will go away.
+I think there will be fewer of them.
+And their compensation will change or be less than their current take of 6%.

-MUST READ: CNN penned a good article about why a current class-action lawsuit could do away with the 6% real estate commission.
-It’s really long, but lays out why major changes in the real estate industry could be forthcoming.
-And what the affect on agents, brokers, and consumers could be.
+MUST-READ: CNN penned an excellent article about why a current class-action lawsuit could do away with the 6% real estate commission.
+It’s long but lays out why significant changes in the real estate industry could be forthcoming.
+And what the effect on agents, brokers, and consumers could be.

 In the article, they asked Rob Hahn what would happen to the industry if the lawsuit is successful👇